 Information you need to have

-To help you make an informed decision about accepting an offer of a place on a course, the university or college is required to make information available to you under consumer protection legislation.
-You can find out more about this on the Competition and Markets Authority website.
+To help you make an informed decision about accepting an offer of a place on a course, the conservatoire is required to make information available to you under consumer protection legislation.
+You can find out more on the Competition and Markets Authority website.

 This should include information about:

-- how to make payments to the university or college
+- how to make payments to the conservatoire

 - their complaints handling process